Moving to Large Scale Sustainable Agriculture And Carbon

 --

-Among the tools we have to counter global warming, the change back to sustainable agriculture is one of the best.
+Good soil is full of carbon — organic carbon.
+And among the tools we have to reduce chemical pollution, the change back to sustainable agriculture is one of the best.
+If you like soil carbon, you get to win as well!

 Today, agriculture can be roughly divided into 2 broad categories; industrial scale, and “other”.